 The gift card does NOT have to be in a large amount!
 Once Rachel got a $5 gift card to Coldstone.
 She was thrilled!
 It came on a long and exhausting day, and she stopped at Coldstone on her way home and got herself a much-deserved treat!
 If you are going to make a craft for them you will be spending at least $5 – $10 anyway.
 Put it on a gift card instead and let them treat themselves to exactly what they want!

-If you want to give them teacher gifts that could be used for themselves or the classroom I would suggest Amazon, Target, or Barnes & Noble.
+If you want to give them teacher gifts that could be used for themselves or the classroom I would suggest (affiliate link) Amazon, Target, a VISA gift card, or Barnes & Noble.
 If you wanted to get them smelly lotions or soap for pampering purposes then just give them a $10 Bath & Body gift card instead so they can choose their favorite scent.
 Or how about an iTunes or Starbucks gift card?
 We don’t drink coffee, but most teachers do, and we are obsessed with vanilla steamed milk, so Starbucks worked for us, too!
 If you have the ability to be more monetarily generous then consider a gift card to a restaurant or movie theater.
 I bet they don’t get to go on very many nice dates with their husbands!

 Gift cards are the ultimate gift if you are looking to spend any money at all.
 Give your kid’s teacher a chance to take themselves on a mini shopping spree, even if it is only worth $5!
 And, hey, if you want to also do something cutesy then I have your answer: I rounded up a collection of 19 Teacher Appreciation Gift Card Holder Printables.
 Quick and cute!

-#1: A heartfelt letters make special teacher gifts
+#1: Heartfelt letters make special teacher gifts!

 The best thing that you can give to a teacher is a heartfelt letter thanking them for the help that they have given your child.
 Use specific examples of the positive growth and changes that you have seen in your child.
 I recall at the end of one year getting a letter from a particular student’s mother.
 This particular student suffered from Bipolar Disorder and severe ADHD.
 He was definitely a challenge to have in class.
 But somehow he and I found a rhythm and rapport that worked for us.
 The year prior to being in my classroom he had been sent to the office at least 4 times a week.
 I sent him three times in an entire year.
 I dealt with him myself, communicated with his mother regularly, and learned great lessons in patience and temper control.
 The letter that she wrote to me about how much they loved me and how much growth they had seen in him at home and in school made my soul soar.
 I have never been so touched or so grateful for the opportunity that I was given as a teacher to touch a child’s life.
 Don’t read too much into this: I was no perfect teacher.
 Not even close.
 But I was the perfect teacher for that ONE child at that one time.
 And I am so grateful to his mother for taking the time to let me know why.